julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L01_HistoryOfEpidemics.md

 This *does not* include bibliographic references, although there are links to articles and books.
 As much as possible, I link to Open Access sources

 One remark: I sometimes refer to Wikipedia.
-For the younger students here: this can be the beginning of your work, not what you cite in proper work
+For the younger students here: this can be where you first look, not what you cite in proper work

 ---

 # Slides

-- The slides are written in `Markdown` and `LaTeX` and are rendered as `html` files using [Marp](https://marp.app/) running in the [Visual Studio Code](https://code.visualstudio.com/) editor
+- Slides are written in `Markdown` and `LaTeX` and are rendered as `html` files using [Marp](https://marp.app/) running in the [Visual Studio Code](https://code.visualstudio.com/) editor

 - Image files are not hosted locally and thus require internet access.
 As much as possible, I have left provenance information (by linking the file on the original website); when not possible, the file is saved with the name of the source indicated